 Dreaming of D.C.?

 Columbia Heights is one of Washington D.C.’s most coveted neighborhoods, and for good reason.
 Its diverse mixture of cultural identities makes it one of the most unique and heterogenous neighborhoods in the country, and its proximity to so many other iconic D.C. neighborhoods makes it an ideal place to live.
 Ready to start your life in Columbia Heights?
-Start by exploring our homes in the neighborhood, Common Clifton and Common Monroe, and see how sweet life in D.C. can be.
+Start by exploring our home in the neighborhood, Common Monroe, and see how sweet life in D.C. can be.